DaoExpression/DaoExpression/README.md

 You are the Wood(America(Tiger)) - I am the Fire(Asia(Dragon)): Which means?

 - The Dragon is someone who have compulsive problems with perfeccionism.
-    - He promiss to protect and Honor the Monkey for all eternity.
+    - The Dragon promiss to protect the Monkey, while they will Honor Monkey Choice for all Eternity.
 - The Tiger is someone who can be a little bit unfair, while if you feed Tigers, they become better than friends.
     - The Tiger Knows: When the Monkey decide, Tigers will create a **Path of Shields**.
-- Monkeys are like me: With clarity in Mind and Positivity in Spirit, Dragons and Tigers feel safe, while Monkeys are like children, as they like to make fun of everything, which can create to both, some confusion.
+- Monkeys are like me:
+    - With clarity in Mind and Positivity in Spirit, Dragons and Tigers feel safe, while Monkeys are like children, as they like to make fun of everything, which can create to both, some confusion.

 I am working on this project, explained in the **wiki** and others audio-tracks, like music **Social Tool Kit** from the album **Emotional Signals** and the music **The Challenge** from the album **Spiritual Algorithm**, to be possible to create an Android application to be used by children and older persons.